Coconut Water vs. ORS

 Is Coconut Water Good for People With Dysautonomia?

 People with forms of dysautonomia like POTS, EDS, or MALS may have considered drinking coconut water as a way to replace electrolytes.
-People with these conditions are chronically dehydrated and it is essential for them to be treated with additional electrolytes and salt intake.
+People who have these conditions will find it is essential for them to manage symptoms with additional electrolytes and salt intake.
 With the popularity and availability of coconut water over the last few years, it’s easy to see why someone with these forms of chronic illness may consider it.

 But, be aware.
 Coconut water is not a good substitute for an ORS, or Oral Rehydration Salt such as NormaLyte.